 Through research and open discussion related to the Stages of Change, both friends and family of those struggling with addiction as well as the treatment professionals gain a framework that helps ensure effective communication as well as a better understanding of what might motivate each individual to commit to long-term sobriety.

-For those ready to begin making a change or continue to move through the stages of change and need support, Choice House in Boulder has resources.
+For those ready to begin making a change or continue to move through the stages of change and need support, Choice House in Boulder has substance abuse recovery resources.
 There are benefits in both long term treatment solutions or intensive outpatient programs.
 Either option is a choice.
 Contact us at Choice House to answer your questions about change at 720-577-4422.